Yellow13580/Hackathon-2024/README.md

 ## Folder Layout
 All the code needed to run the project can be found in the Market Pricer folder however that is mainly for recording and keeping track of version history.
 The running code is ran through nrs-projects therefore all the user needs to do to access the webpage is by clicking the link above.
-   - Tommy's Folder: Contains all functional PHP,HTMl, and SQL files
+   - Tommy's Folder: Contains all functional PHP,HTML, and SQL files
    - Jon's Folder: Contains all the functional CSS files and are linked through nrs-projects.
-   - Colin's Folder: Contains the functional Python files that are needed to gather the data needed to insert into the SQL Database.
+   - Colin's Folder: Contains the functional Python files that allows us to gather the data needed to insert into the SQL Database.